mwbowers/mwbowers.github.io/reference/datagate-client/prog-parm-type-class.md

 **ProgParmType** wraps a [ASNA.DataGate.Common.FieldType](field-type-class.html) object to describe the data type of an iSeries program parameter.
 The data type may be described to be a scalar or vector.
 Additionally, you may associate a string identifier with the program parameter.
 For complex parameter types composed of combinations of scalars, arrays, and embedded complex types, define program parameters with [StructureType](structure-type-class.html) objects.

 The only public method of **ProgParmType** is its [ constructor](prog-parm-type-constructors-main.html).
-The **FieldType** object contained by **ProgParmType** provides most of the information for the parameter type description. **FieldType** is used internally by DCS to manipulate many database objects, including program parameters and file fields.
+The **FieldType** object contained by **ProgParmType** provides most of the information for the parameter type description. **FieldType** is used internally by DG to manipulate many database objects, including program parameters and file fields.

 The optional name associated with a **ProgParmType** object may be used by parameter manipulation methods such as [ As400Program.ObjectToParm](as400program-class-object-to_parm-method-main.html).
 ## Requirements